Garage Door Spring

 What You Should Know About Garage Door Spring Repair and Replacement

 Danger: Do Not Repair Broken Springs Yourself

 A broken spring is an urgent problem that could quickly lead to a full-system failure or cause a spring to uncoil, leading to injuries and damage.
 Don’t wait to repair or replace your broken garage door springs.
 If you notice poor performance or see a broken spring, contact Precision immediately for an emergency repair.
 Continuing to operate the garage door while springs are broken is unsafe and can put you and your family in jeopardy.
 And definitely don’t attempt to do repairs yourself.
 Springs can be extremely dangerous.
 In fact, over 20,000 injuries occur each year from people who aren’t qualified attempting to repair their own garage door.
-Stay safe and rely on a professional to fix it right the first time.
+Stay safe and rely on a professional to fix it right.

 Is it Time to Replace the Springs?

 Think of how many times your garage door opens and closes each week.
 Over time, all that up and down motion will wear on the springs.
 How do you know when it’s time to replace them?
 Our experts have put together some telltale signs to watch for:

 Visibly broken springs?
 This is obviously the #1 sign that you need to replace garage door springs.
 But doing a simple visual inspection each month could help you spot trouble before it happens.
 Then, you can reduce the risk of the springs failing and can replace them before they get to their breaking points.
 Here are some things to look for during those monthly inspections: